sushrutaproject1/sushrutaproject1.github.io/nav-pages/04-the-toolbox.md

 ## Tools not currently selected

-A [number tools atnd systems](https://sushrutaproject1.github.io/tools-not-selected/) have been evaluated but not adopted for the present work-cycles.
+A [number tools and systems](https://sushrutaproject1.github.io/tools-not-selected/) have been evaluated but not adopted for the present work-cycles.

 # Plant databases